Some overseas Filipino workers have plenty of time to spare online during their days off.

 15. Do some artwork.

-You can make your own art by painting, cross-stitching or drawing then selling your works through the Internet.
+You can make your art by painting, cross-stitching, or drawing then selling your works through the Internet.

 16. Do carving and other woodwork jobs.

-Create candles of various shapes, designs and colors.
-Good for candle collectors, homemakers or shops like spas and hotels.
+Create candles of various shapes, designs, and colors.
+Suitable for candle collectors, homemakers, or shops like spas and hotels.